 Nationally representative weighted average farm gate price of sugar cane in raw sugar equivalent obtained by dividing the weighted average cane farm gate price by 0.12.
-The 2019 preliminary estimate is the price in 2018 multiplied by the 2019 average Producer Price Index for sugar cane (average based on quarterly price indices) from the National Bureau of Statistics of China.

-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: NDRC (National Development and Reform Commission), A Collection of References on Cost Benefit of National Agro-Products, various editions, China Price Press.

-Source: China Customs Statistical Yearbook, Customs General Administration of China (CGAC).
+Source: NBSC (National Bureau of Statistics of China); CGAC (Customs General Administration of China).

-Due to domestic and border price-related policies in place, the MPD is calculated based on the price gap for the period 1993-2019: difference between the Producer price (at farm gate) and the Reference price (at farm gate).
+Due to domestic and border price-related policies in place, MPD is calculated based on the price gap for the period 1993-2017: difference between the Producer price (at farm gate) and the Reference price (at farm gate).